arockidk/fumen-rs/README.md

-redone to work with wasm_bindgen
+edited a bit to work with wasm_bindgen